grants & awards

 Ag Literacy Grant for 4-H/FFA

 FFA chapters and 4-H programs are also eligible for grant funds to promote agricultural literacy with other groups (ex: elementary school).
-There is a separate application form for FFA and 4-H programs.
 The application asks FFA and 4-H chapters to identify which National Agricultural Literacy Outcome (NALO) the grant project covers.
 Applications submitted by these groups should show a partnership with a K-12 classroom teacher(s) outside of the school's agricultural education program.

 NALO booklet can be found here: https://cdn.agclassroom.org/nat/data/get/NALObooklet.pdf.